RustFestEU/speakers-guide/README.md

 The original version of this guide was written by [Florian](https://twitter.com/Argorak) for RustFest 2016.

-[Katharina](https://twitter.com/_katsel) wrote large parts of the [section on ableist language](3-ableism.md) and provided feedback and additions to the original version.
+[Katharina](https://twitter.com/katheyrina) wrote large parts of the [section on ableist language](3-ableism.md) and provided feedback and additions to the original version.

-[charlotte](https://twitter.com/charlotteis) provided feedback and additions to the original version.
+[James](https://twitter.com/varjmes) provided feedback and additions to the original version.

 ## Contributing

-Feel free to submit a pull request if you have corrections or improvements.
+Feel free to submit a pull request if you have corrections, additions or improvements.

 ## License